jupyterhub/zero-to-jupyterhub-k8s/doc/source/microsoft/step-zero-azure.rst

 Step Zero: Kubernetes on Microsoft Azure Container Service (AKS)
 ----------------------------------------------------------------

+You can create a Kubernetes cluster `either through the Azure portal website, or using the Azure command line tools <https://docs.microsoft.com/en-us/azure/aks/>`_.

+This page describes the commands required to setup a Kubernetes cluster using the command line.
+If you prefer to use the Azure portal see the `Azure Kubernetes Service quickstart <https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal>`_.

 1. Prepare your Azure shell environment.
 You have two options, one is to use the Azure interactive shell, the other is to install the Azure command-line tools locally.
 Instructions for each are below.